Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/tankard-of-plenty-hotdq.md

 aliases: ["Tankard of Plenty"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Hoard of the Dragon Queen p.
-74
+BookSource: "Hoard of the Dragon Queen p.
+74"
 ---
 # Tankard of Plenty
 *Other, unknown (magic)*